browserengineering/book/book/animations.md

 * Considering transform during the fast-path update in `Browser.Composite`.

-Each of these changes should be pretty straightforward and repetitive once opacity is already implemented, so I'll skip showing the code.
+Each of these changes should be pretty straightforward and repetitive on top of opacity, so I'll skip showing the code.
 Once updated, our browser should now have fast, composited transform animations.

 But if you try it on the example above, you'll find that the animation looks wrong---the blue rectangle is supposed to be *under* the green one, but